Bloaiza1313/PDF_Merge_App/README.md

-# PDF_Merge_App
  Lets you pick multiple PDF files and merge them into one.
+Language: Python.
+Library: tkinter, PyPDF2.